 - Download and read the diocesan guidelines

 - Interest shown - please contact Simon Taylor for advice

 - Initial discussions within the PCC

 - Developing a policy

-- Policy to be sent to Bishop’s consultant and then to Bishop Mike for his consent
+- Policy to be sent to bishop’s consultant and then to the bishop for consent

 - Parental preparation

 - Children’s preparation